lijavaer/FirstDemo/readme.txt

 Git is a version control system
-Git dui is free software
+Git dui is free software append GPL hahaha
-hahaha